isc19/Data-analysis-projects/README.md

-Welcome to Data Analysis Projects, a collection of fun, insightful, and sometimes quirky data explorations!
+Welcome to my Data Analysis Projects, a collection of fun, insightful, and sometimes quirky data explorations!
 This repo is my personal playground for diving into data, uncovering patterns, and sharpening my analytical skills—all while building an awesome portfolio!